gilbertkennen/transduction/README.md

 ```

 The part in parentheses is defining the transducer itself.
 The first step is at the top and the last step at the bottom.
 `concat` takes a stepper which knows about a particular sort of collection.
-When it recieves that collection (in this case a `List`) it will emit elements from it one-by-one until it is empty.
+When it receives that collection (in this case a `List`) it will emit elements from it one-by-one until it is empty.
 We will eventually pass in `xs`, so let's just follow that.
 The first value it emits is `3`.
 `mapInput` will then turn that into `[1, 2, 3]` and emit it.
-`concat` (armed with a stepper for `List`s) will send the elements of the list it was given down one at a time, beginning with `1`.
+`concat` (armed with a stepper for `List`) will send the elements of the list it was given down one at a time, beginning with `1`.
 `filter` then checks if the value is even and deciding not, does not emit.
 It returns back up the transducer stack until something stops it.
 `concat` still has elements to emit, so it emits `2`.
 `filter` then checks and finds that it is even, which it is, and emits `2`.